-- Class I directors are Messrs.
-Goettner and Stang, and their terms will expire at the annual meeting of stockholders to be held in 2022; - Class II directors are Ms. Butenhoff and Mr. Mann, and their current terms will expire at the annual meeting, and they are standing for election at this annual meeting for terms that will expire at the annual meeting of stockholders to be held in 2023; and
+- Class I directors are Ms. Yeh and Messrs.
+Goettner and Stang, and their terms will expire at the annual meeting of stockholders to be held in 2022; - Class II directors are Ms. Butenhoff, and Messrs.
+Mann and Narula, and their terms will expire at the annual meeting of stockholders to be held in 2023; and

-Class III directors are Messrs.
-Galligan and Pearce, and Ms. Davis and their terms will expire at the annual meeting of stockholders to be held in 2021.
+Class III directors are Ms. Hand and Messrs.
+Galligan and Pearce, and their current terms will expire at the annual meeting, and they are standing for election at this annual meeting for terms that will expire at the annual meeting of stockholders to be held in 2024.